James Hardie Statement Collection Overview & Paint Colour Matches

 Pearl Gray

-Pearl Gray is a lovely, warm violet-grey similar to BM 2111-50 Stone Harbor.
+Pearl Gray is a lovely, warm violet-grey similar to BM 1467 Baltic Gray.

-It looks great on many architectural styles, and the shingles look particularly good on coastal homes.
+It looks great on many architectural styles, and the shingles look particularly good on coastal-style homes.
 It can also help update the look of violet-grey stone from the 2010s.

 Light Mist

-Light mist is a light, blue-green grey, similar to BM 1481 Half Moon Crest.
+Light Mist is a light, blue-green grey, with a touch more colour than BM 1481 Half Moon Crest.

 Gray Slate